Circular Ring Review – a smart ring for Android or Apple

 The key specs vary slightly depending on the ring size you order:

 Smart rings offer a genuine alternative to smartwatches.
-OK, you don’t get a screen but you do get the same suite of sensors that pass back pretty much the same information to the ubiquitous smartphone app and Apple/Google Health.
-You get similar, valuable insights into your health, sleep, and energy levels regardless of the brand of ring.
-Whilst Samsung Ring only works on a Samsung phone, Circular is good for any modern smartphone and packs in these capabilities
+OK, you don’t get a screen, but you get the same suite of sensors that pass back the same information to the ubiquitous smartphone app and Apple/Google Health.
+Regardless of the ring brand, you get similar, valuable insights into your health, sleep, and energy levels.
+Whilst Samsung Ring only works on a Samsung phone, Circular is suitable for any modern smartphone and packs in these capabilities

 Getting Used to a Smart Ring

-If you’re used to wearing a ring, nothing will surprise you other than the inside of this ring, which of course you don’t normally see.
-It works best if you rotate the ring to have the sensors on the fleshy part of your finger.
+If you’re used to wearing a ring, nothing surprises you other than the inside of this ring, which you don’t usually see—rotating the ring to have the sensors on the fleshy part of your finger works best.

 Size is important.
-Each of your 10 fingers/thumbs is differently sized so you’ll need to pick a finger for your smart ring and stick to it.
-The €5 cost of the sizing kit is refunded against the purchase and you’ll want a snug fit where the ring will not fall off but can still rotate.
-The index finger is often said to be the ideal finger to wear a smart ring but much of the science seems to think it doesn’t make much difference.
+Each of your ten fingers/thumbs is differently sized, so you’ll need to pick a finger for your smart ring and stick to it.
+The €5 cost of the sizing kit is refunded against the purchase, and you’ll want a snug fit where the ring will not fall off but can still rotate.
+The index finger is often said to be the ideal finger to wear a smart ring, but many scientists seem to think it doesn’t make much difference.

 Are smart rings accurate?
 Is Circular Ring More or Less Accurate?